-- We have seen several optimization problems in the previous chapter: What is the maximal value that can be packed into a knapsack?
-What is the optimal value of flow in a given network? - We can also rewrite any linear program (Definition 1.18) as an optimization problem: we define the input to the problem as x = (A, b, c), the set of admissible outputs as $Y = \{y | Ay \leq b\}$ , and the function to be optimized as $f(x, y) = c^T y$ .
+- Solving the optimization problem is no easier than solving the function problem: if we can find the best solution, we can also find a solution. - We have seen several optimization problems in the previous chapter: What is the maximum value that can be packed into a knapsack?
+What is the optimal value of flow in a given network? - Any linear program (Definition 1.18) is an optimization problem: an input to the problem is of the form $x = (A, b, c) \in X$, the set of admissible outputs for x is $Y_x = \{y \mid Ay \leq b\}$.
+The function to be maximized is $q(x, y) = c^T y$. - The distinction between maximization and minimization problems is insignificant, since maximizing q(x, y) is the same as minimizing -q(x, y). - In general, one can reformulate any optimization problem as a decision problem.
+The corresponding decision problem asks a "yes"/"no" question about the quality of a solution.
+For example: Can we pack items of total value at least 100 into a knapsack?
+Is there a flow of value at least 5 in a given network?